taed2-2425q1-gced-upc/TAED2_YOLOs/README.md

   - Right click on the folder name and select "Copy path"
 - `PATH_TO_REPO` -> The path to the root of the project
   - It should look something like this: `.../.../TAED2_YOLOs`
+- `VALID_TOKEN` -> Token provided to the user (if the user is intended to use the endpoints from the documentation url)

 Note that there are some variables with a default value.
 You should not modify them, as they apply to all users running the project.